ndanielsen/Same-Size-K-Means/README.md

 versions having breaking changes to this implementation.
 Also sparse matrices are not yet supported.

-##Usage
+## Usage

-Use just like you would utilize the (scikit-learn Kmeans )[http://scikit-learn.org/0.17/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans]
+Use just like you would utilize the [scikit-learn Kmeans](http://scikit-learn.org/0.17/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) class

 > from clustering.equal_groups import EqualGroupsKMeans